siva913/netflix-gpt/README.md

 - reat-route-dom used for routing

-- Header which consits of Netflix Logo(learn about background gradient, z-index, aspect ratio, opacity, hover)
+- Header which consits of Netflix Logo(learn about background gradient, z-index, aspect ratio, opacity, hover, overflow-x-scroll)

 - Login Form(SignUp and SignIn Forms)